Suppan/pitch-class-lua/README.md

 ## Why?

 Lua is a really fast und lightweight scripting language.
 A perfect tool for computer-assistend-composition.
+In 2021 I started to build the application "Delta-Score", a tool for computer-assistend-composition for my personal needs and based on Lua.
+When I started the project I found out there are not many music related Lua resources out there - compared to other lanugages.
+To enhance this situation I decided share this code on this platform.

 ## Usage